tessi/capistrano-uberspace/README.md

     $ bundle install

-In your `config/deploy.rb` file specify some app properties:
+In your `config/deploy.rb` file specify some app properties.
+Important: The application field will be used as part of the service name on uberspace.
+If you need to run the same application in multiple stages (for example production and staging) on the same server, assign unique application names here (for instance, application-production and application-staging in the according production.rb and staging.rb).

 ```ruby
 set :application, 'MyGreatApp'